 How do Recovery Houses and Sober Living Homes Help?

-How to live Sober?
+How to Live Sober?

 This behavior can lead to a relapse or a life filled with pain caused by a new addiction.
 A sober recovery is one in which an addict or alcoholic seeks to live without self-destructive behaviors.
-Sober living, by its name implies that problems are addressed and handled immediately without the drama, extreme emotions, or self-destructive behaviors that accompanied drug and alcohol use.
+Sober living, by its name implies that problems are addressed and handled immediately without the drama, extreme emotions, or self-destructive behaviors that accompanied drug and/or alcohol use.

 The following are some components of a sober recovery: